SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Introduction

 In this paper, we thus propose to focus on the temporal structure of demonstrations rather than on task-specific strategies.
 We find that this choice enables knowledge transfer from simple offline trajectories to a diverse family of more complex tasks.
-Our method, which we dub TEMporal Priors for exploration in Off-policy Reinforcement Learning (TempoRL), introduces temporal priors as \textit{state-independent non-Markovian action distributions} $\bar \pi(a_t | a_{0}^{t-1})$, modeling promising actions conditioned on past actions.
+Our method, which we dub \textbf{S}tate-\textbf{f}ree \textbf{P}riors for exploration in Off-policy Reinforcement Learning (SFP), introduces state-free priors as \textit{state-independent non-Markovian action distributions} $\bar \pi(a_t | a_{0}^{t-1})$, modeling promising actions conditioned on past actions.
 We find that this class of priors is sufficient for capturing desirable properties for exploration, such as directedness and temporal correlation.
 This information is often learnable from few expert trajectories collected in simple environments (e.g. reaching uniformly sampled end-effector positions for a robotic arm, see Figure \ref{fig:teaser}).
-Since such demonstrations do not necessarily contain information that is specific to the task at hand, they can be considered task-agnostic trajectories.
-Temporal priors can then be used to guide exploration in more complex tasks, in which observed states are not guaranteed to belong to the expert state distribution, and behavioral priors are, as a result, inherently limited.
+While we assume that such trajectories display qualities such as correlation and directedness, and in particular reflect good exploration strategies for the task at hand, we do not require them to explicitly encode state-action dependencies specific to downstream tasks.
+State-free priors can then be used to guide exploration in more complex tasks, in which observed states are not guaranteed to belong to the expert state distribution, and behavioral priors are, as a result, inherently limited.

 Furthermore, we propose a principled manner of integrating action priors into the Soft Actor Critic framework \citep{haarnoja2018sac}.
-In downstream learning of more complex tasks, our method samples actions from a dynamic mixture between the policy and temporal prior Crucially, we derive an update rule for learning the mixing coefficient by directly optimizing a (max-entropy) RL objective.
+In downstream learning of more complex tasks, our method samples actions from a dynamic mixture between the policy and state-free prior.
+Crucially, we derive an update rule for learning the mixing coefficient by directly optimizing a (max-entropy) RL objective.
 Our dynamic integration allows the policy to receive strong guidance when needed, while crucially retaining the ability to explore diverse actions when the prior is no longer beneficial.